z-------------/Abungo/README.md

 + `kick <room>:<nick>` - force a user to disconnect
 + `stop` - stop the server

 A password is required to access the admin dashboard.
-By default, the password is `default` and it can be changed by making an `adminpassword.txt` file containing the new password in the Abungo directory. **It is not recommended to use the same password as your other accounts since Abungo is not encrypted**.
+By default, the password is `default` and it can be changed by making an `adminpassword` file containing the new password in the Abungo directory. **It is not recommended to use the same password as your other accounts since Abungo is not encrypted**.

 ## Running Abungo